 4K Ultra High Definition (UHD)

-This resolution standard is also quickly becoming a common feature of premium phones.
+This resolution standard is also quickly becoming a common feature of standard big screen Smart TVs.

 8K refers to the horizontal resolution of 7,680 pixels, forming the total image dimensions of (7680×4320), otherwise known as 4320p.
+It’s also part of the Ultra HD definition.
 8K UHD has two times the horizontal and vertical resolution of the 4K UHD with four times as many pixels overall, making it sixteen times as many pixels as Full HD.